Aucilla - Wildlife

 Red-shouldered hawks are regularly spotted and nest along the Florida Trail at Aucilla Sinks.
 White-eyed vireos occur year-round.
 Listen for the distinctive calls of breeding Acadian flycatchers in moist, swampy forests and great crested flycatchers in a variety of habitats.

 In addition to birds, visitors may spot reptiles such as snakes, turtles, alligators and anoles basking in the sun.
-They join a variety of invertebrates, from the tiny, yet bothersome, ticks and mosquitoes, to large (up to 2 inches) spiders known as orb weavers.
-These harmless invertebrates often construct sticky webs across trails in late summer and early fall, surprising early morning hikers or bicyclists.
+They join a variety of invertebrates, from the tiny, yet bothersome, ticks and mosquitoes, to large spiders known as orb weavers.
+These harmless spiders often construct sticky webs across trails in late summer and early fall, surprising early morning hikers or bicyclists.

 Check out other species recorded from Aucilla WMA, or add observations of your own, by visiting the Aucilla WMA Nature Trackers project.

 Add your bird observations to the Aucilla WMA eBird Hotspot.

 Wildlife Spotlight: Limpkin